Tuwaiq-NET01/Project02_EF_ASP.NET_MVC/README.md

 # The project contain the following requirement

-- Database Name (furnituerstore)
+- Database Name (furnituerDatabase)

-- Relation one to one and one to many
+- Add Relation one to one between (payment , customer and carditem , cutomer ) also one to many between (category , furniture)

 - Adding seeding

 - 5 table

-- fetch the infromation
+- Fetch the infromation